Never give up: Monobattle with viewers l StarCraft 2: Legacy of the Void l Crank – Starcraft Cover

 Starcraft Missions – Experiments

 Description : Since the 10-minute time limit is not to be scoffed at, you shouldn’t take too much time at the beginning and get the first drone in the right position right away.
 You should do the same with the incubator slime pool.
-For the later course you should also throw in a second Overlord, since you can then build Zerglings for most of the mission.
+For the later course you should also throw in a second Overlord, since you can then Zerglings for most of the mission.
 You may have to rebuild a third Overlord – depending on how many of your Zerglings survive.

 Starcraft Buildings – Sensor Tower